dadams4/HeroAssociation/README.md

 At a minimum you will have to run the following in your bash terminal to get this to work:

--sudo apt-get update
+sudo apt-get update

--sudo easy_install flask markdown
+sudo easy_install flask markdown

--sudo apt-get install python-setuptools
+sudo apt-get install python-setuptools

--sudo apt-get install postgresql
+sudo apt-get install postgresql

--sudo easy_install flask-socketio
+sudo easy_install flask-socketio